ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 - Examples of class 3 force fields are: [AMOEBA](https://pubmed.ncbi.nlm.nih.gov/24163642/), [DRUDE](https://pubs.acs.org/doi/10.1021/acs.jctc.7b00262)

 ## Energy Terms of Biomolecular Force Fields
+What types of energy terms are used in Biomolecular Force Fields?
 For biomolecular simulations, most force fields are minimalistic class 1 force fields that trade off physical accuracy for the ability to simulate large systems for a long time.
 As we have already learned, potential energy function is composed of non-bonded and bonded interactions.
 Let's have a closer look at these energy terms.

 ### Non-Bonded Terms
 The non-bonded potential terms describe non-electrostatic and electrostatic interactions between all pairs of atoms.